 - Donate your products or services to someone in need with every sale on a specific day

-Referrals can often be the absolute best way to get new customers.
-Use your biggest fans to show you off — and reward them.
+Referrals can often be the absolute best way to get new customers, especially in a time when people are looking to social media for shopping recommendations.
+Convince your biggest fans to mention you — and reward them for it.

 If you already have a referral program — e.g. $20 when you refer someone who makes a purchase — you can double it for the holidays to $40.
 Offer 10% off for the new customer’s first purchase, too (or more if you can).

 Better yet, turn holiday referrals into a contest.
 Whoever sends you the most customers, social followers, or even simply new leads, can win one of your more valuable products or services.

 Have fun with this contest.
 You can make badges or countdown graphics in Canva, and send them in your emails promoting the contest.

 Ready to start bragging about your successful holiday promotion?
 Send it in an email campaign using AWeber.
 Get started with a free account today.